Jason Derulo discography

-American singer and songwriter Jason Derulo has released four studio albums, one re-issued album, two compilation albums, four extended plays, 52 singles (including 14 as a featured artist), six promotional singles, and 37 music videos (including six as a featured artist).
+American singer and songwriter Jason Derulo has released five studio albums, one re-issued album, two compilation albums, four extended plays, 59 singles (including 14 as a featured artist), six promotional singles, and 37 music videos (including six as a featured artist).
 Before Derulo established himself as a solo artist, he wrote songs for many artists, including Lil Wayne, Pitbull, Pleasure P and Cassie.
-He also wrote "Bossy" for rapper Birdman, and made a guest appearance on the song, which highlighted his ability as a vocalist.
+He also wrote "Bossy" for rapper Birdman, and made a guest appearance on the song.